FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality

-\paragraph{Data generation} For each scene, we generate two datasets separately for training foveal and periphery networks.
-The foveal dataset is composed of $256\times256$ images rendered at different views with 20 deg field-of-view, while the periphery dataset uses 45 deg field-of-view to rendering.
-The view translations ($\rayo$) are sampled every $5$ cm on each axis.
-The rotations ($\camDir$) are sampled so that adjacent samples are seamlessly connected with no overlap. \paragraph{Optimized network parameters} Guided by the latency-quality joint optimization described in \Cref{sec:method:optimization}, we implemented the foveal network with $\mlpLayerNum=4$, $\mlpChannelNum=128$ and $\sphereNum = 32$.
-For the periphery neural network, the values are $\mlpLayerNum=4$, $\mlpChannelNum=96$ and $\sphereNum = 16$.
-These optimized parameters achieve a proper balance between quality and latency, as shown in \Cref{fig:results:comparison} and \Cref{tbl:ablation}.
+\paragraph{Optimized network parameters} Guided by the latency-quality joint optimization described in \Cref{sec:method:optimization} and $64$ spheres depicting all the tested scenes, we implemented the foveal network with $\mlpLayerNum=4$, $\mlpChannelNum=512$ and $\sphereNum = 16$.
+For the periphery network, the values are $\mlpLayerNum=4$, $\mlpChannelNum=256$ and $\sphereNum = 32$.
+These optimized parameters achieve a proper balance between quality and latency, as shown in \Cref{fig:lpips} and \Cref{tbl:ablation}.